-- "Game Initialization Tool" generates a list of installed games and possible options.
+- Reread EEGer Settings" will reread keyfiles, licenses and game enables and update EEGer settings and warning messages on the main screen. - Check Amplifier/Encoder" runs the ElOtest program.
+This can be used to validate device operation (or check battery voltages).
+Further instructions on the ElOtest program are contained in Appendix 10. - "Verify EEGer Installation" examines the required files used for EEGer to confirm that none of them have become corrupted (or missing). - Spectral Display of Session" Analyze session data in spectral distribution (refer Error: Reference source not found). - "Game Initialization Tool" generates a list of installed games and possible options.
 Note: this must be performed at least once to retrieve any user-installed games.
 This option only exists in single-computer configurations.
-The Game Initialization Tool is described in Appendix 11. - "Tailor Installed Games" allows the user to order the game list, to set special options, and to create multiple game variations with different options (described below). - "Reset game computer" just sends a menu reset to the game computer.
+The Game Initialization Tool is described in Appendix 11. - "Tailor Installed Games" allows the user to order the game list, to set special options, and to create multiple game variations with different options (described below). - "Reset game computer" just sends a menu reset to the game computer if a 2-computer system.
 You can see the game screen flicker when it understands this command.
-In single computer mode, the menu option reads "Reset game display".
+In single computer mode or dual-monitor mode, the menu option reads "Reset game display".